GodfreySilungwe/OnlineShop/README.md

 Prerequisites

-- Windows with PowerShell (you already are using this)
+- Windows with PowerShell
 - Python 3.10+
 - Node.js 18+
 - Docker & Docker Compose

 Quick start (recommended)

-1. Database (you already have Postgres/pgAdmin):
+1. Database (already have Postgres/pgAdmin):

 If you already run PostgreSQL and pgAdmin locally, skip any Docker-based DB setup.
 Ensure a database and user exist matching `backend/.env.example` or set `DATABASE_URL` to your preferred connection string.